Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

 \subsection{2736-bus Polish model}

-In this Subsection we extend analysis of our algorithm to the Polish grid - which a practical size transmission model available as a part of the Matpower package \cite{matpower}.
-We will follow the same story-line as the one tested above on the 30-bus model.
+In this section we extend analysis of the developed algorithm to the case of the Polish grid, which is a practical-size transmission model available as a part of the Matpower package \cite{matpower}.
+Similar approach as the one tested above on the 30-bus model is followed here.